Open all

 It’s the staff that make Lambrook School: a wonderful mix of young, vibrant talent and traditional schoolmasters.
 There are two sets of siblings on the staff list, and a tangible sense of teamwork – whether that’s in the staff room or as a member of the staff netball team.
 Strong academics underpin the whole operation here, but not at the expense of pupil wellbeing; one mother told us her daughter ‘hardly knew she was sitting her exams’ – despite a 100 per cent pass rate at CE.

-The brand new ‘Little Barn’ is now open for business, with nursery children benefitting from its bright and free flow facilities (the old nursery site has become an extension of the boys' boarding house).
+Nursery children benefit from Little Barn’s bright and free flow facilities (the old nursery site has become an extension of the boys' boarding house).
+The curriculum is wonderfully creative, with pupils recently going on a knight’s quest inspired by the books they’d been reading.

 Eton College,